 - What place is there for hope?

-Along with our programme partners from around the world, Forecast will consider answers to these questions and present new art and ideas from across every continent.
-There will be new collaborative works, collections of writings, open discussions, live performances, curated films and more.
+Along with our programme partners from around the world, Forecast will consider answers to these questions and present new art and ideas from every continent.

-We asked the same question to dozens of people, asking for responses in no more than 50 words: what is shaping how you think about the planet’s future?
+We asked the same question to 50 people across the world, asking for responses in no more than 50 words, “what is shaping how you think about the planet’s future?”
+Read their responses here.

 We are delighted to be working alongside some wonderful people and organisations from around the world as Forecast evolves over the coming months and years.
 Our first partners to be announced include: